Is the existence of a $J/\psi J/\psi$ bound state plausible?: Strategy and results

 The goal of the present study is to understand, if the long and mid-range part of the $J/\psi J/\psi$ potential derived above can provide a significant contribution to the appearance of a bound or virtual state near the $J/\psi J/\psi$ threshold.
 The $T$-matrix for the $J/\psi J/\psi$ scattering in the $S$ wave is calculated as a solution of the single-channel LSE,

 where the $S$-wave interaction kernel $V^S_{\text{tot}}\left({k}^{\prime}, {k},\Lambda\right)$ is defined as \be V^S_{\text{tot}}\left({k}^{\prime}, {k},\Lambda\right)= \int \frac{d\Omega_{\vec{k'}}}{4\pi} V_{\text{tot}}(q,\Lambda), \ee with $V_{\text{tot}}(q,\Lambda)$ from Eq.~(\ref{Vq2C}).
-Note that the integral equation is well defined even without additional regulator, since the way we regularise the two-meson exchange integrals automatically regularises the integral in the LSE [see the discussion below Eq.~(\ref{Vq2reg})].
-For the renormalisation procedure we adjust the strength of the contact term such that the $T$-matrix has a pole 1~MeV below the double-$J/\psi$ threshold on the physical or unphysical sheet referring to a bound or virtual state, respectively.
+Note that the integral equation is well defined even without additional regulator, since the way we regularise the two-meson exchange integrals automatically regularises the integral in the LSE (see the discussion below Eq.~(\ref{Vq2reg})).
+For the renormalisation procedure we adjust the strength of the contact term such that the $T$-matrix has a pole either 1 or 5~MeV below the double-$J/\psi$ threshold, that is in the energy range consistent with the analysis of Ref.~\cite{Dong:2020nwy}, on the physical or unphysical sheet referring to a bound or virtual state, respectively.
 This way the regulator dependence gets absorbed into the contact term and the $T$-matrix is, at least close to the pole, regulator-independent as indicated in the notation of Eq.~(\ref{LSEq}).
-This method implies, however, that the relative importance of the contact and exchange potentials depends on the cut-off.
-Accordingly all conclusions can only be qualitative but not quantitative.
-To still address the physics issue raised above, we perform the calculations for \be 1~\mbox{GeV}\leq\Lambda\leq 3~\mbox{GeV}. \ee Within this interval we regard values of $\Lambda\leq 1.5$ GeV as phenomenologically adequate as we have included both the $f_0(500)$ and $f_0(980)$ states explicitly via the dispersion formalism and neglected higher resonances.
-Then for different values of the parameter $\xi$, introduced in Eq.~(\ref{alpharatio}), we study if the mentioned virtual or bound states emerge under the condition \be \frac{V^S_{\text{exch}}(k^\prime=0,k=0,\Lambda)}{V^S_{\text{tot}}(k^\prime=0,k=0,\Lambda)}\gtrsim 1/2 \, , \ee because this size of the ratio would indicate that a significant fraction of the double-$J/\psi$ binding potential comes from the exchange of pairs of light mesons that we largely control quantitatively.
+The renormalisation implies necessarily that the relative importance of the contact and exchange potentials depends on the cut-off (see, for example, Ref.~\cite{Epelbaum:2003xx}).
+Accordingly, without an additional input, all conclusions about the role of the $\pi\pi / K\bar K$ exchanges can only be qualitative but not quantitative.
+To still address the physics issue raised above, we perform the calculations for \be 1~\mbox{GeV}\leq\Lambda\leq {2}~\mbox{GeV}. \ee Within this interval we regard values of $\Lambda\leq 1.5$ GeV as phenomenologically adequate as we have included both the $f_0(500)$ and $f_0(980)$ states explicitly via the dispersion formalism and neglected higher resonances.
+Then for different values of the parameter $\xi$, introduced in Eq.~(\ref{alpharatio}), we study if the mentioned virtual or bound states emerge under the condition